 Resistance to earlier generation antimalarial medicines such as chloroquine and sulfadoxine-pyrimethamine is widespread in most malaria-endemic countries.
 Falciparum malaria parasites resistant to artemisinins are emerging in South-East Asia; infections show delayed clearance (meaning that the parasite remains in the blood for longer), after the start of treatment and increased morbidity and mortality.

 Percentage of patients with P. falciparum parasitaemia on day 3 after treatment with an artemisinin-based combination therapy (2006–2010)

-Underlying factors that drive AMR include:
+Underlying factors that accelerate the emergence and spread of AMR include:

-- inadequate systems to ensure quality and uninterrupted supply of medicines
+- inadequate systems to ensure quality and uninterrupted supply of medicines;

 - poor infection prevention and control practices;

 WHO is guiding the response to AMR through:

 - fostering coordinated actions by all stakeholders;